caproto/caproto/doc/source/loggers.rst

 Global Handler
 ---------------

+By default, following Python's recommendation, caproto does not install any handlers, but it provides a function to install a suitable handler in one line.

-The convenience function :func:`set_handler` may be used to log messages at a specific level of verbosity to the terminal (standard out) or a file.
+The convenience function :func:`set_handler` may be used to write records at a specific level of verbosity to the terminal (standard out) or a file.
 It is designed to streamline common use cases without interfering with more sophisticated use cases.